Rilance/Desktop-Pet-AI/README.md

 I’m not familiar with various open-source licenses, just don’t use it for illegal activities.
 Oh, and no reselling (although no one would probably resell it, but I always see “reselling is prohibited”).

-## Conclusion

-I hope no one sees this repository, but this Readme.md seems like an introduction to others… Let’s use it as an introduction for my future self.

 Find the integration package here: [huggingface](https://huggingface.co/RaidenSilver/desktop-pet-AI)